Richard Pryor: Career

-1960s
+1963–1969: Early performances

 In 1963, Pryor moved to New York City and began performing regularly in clubs alongside performers such as Bob Dylan and Woody Allen.
 On one of his first nights, he opened for singer and pianist Nina Simone at New York's Village Gate.
 Simone recalls Pryor's bout of performance anxiety:

-Inspired by Bill Cosby, Pryor began as a middlebrow comic, with material less controversial than what was to come.
+Initially inspired by Bill Cosby, Pryor began as a middlebrow comic, with material less controversial than what was to come.
 He began appearing regularly on television variety shows such as The Ed Sullivan Show, The Merv Griffin Show, and The Tonight Show Starring Johnny Carson.
 His popularity led to success as a comic in Las Vegas.
 The first five tracks on the 2005 compilation CD Evolution/Revolution: The Early Years (1966–1974), recorded in 1966 and 1967, capture Pryor in this period.
 In 1966, Pryor was a guest star on an episode of The Wild Wild West.

 In September 1967, Pryor had what he described in his autobiography Pryor Convictions (1995) as an "epiphany".
 He walked onto the stage at the Aladdin Hotel in Las Vegas (with Dean Martin in the audience), looked at the sold-out crowd, exclaimed over the microphone, "What the fuck am I doing here!?", and walked off the stage.
 Afterward, Pryor began working profanity into his act, including the word nigger.
-His first comedy recording, the eponymous 1968 debut release on the Dove/Reprise label, captures this particular period, tracking the evolution of Pryor's routine.
-Around this time, his parents died—his mother in 1967 and his father in 1968.
+His first comedy recording, the 1968 debut Richard Pryor on the Dove/Reprise label, captures this particular period, tracking the evolution of Pryor's routine.
+His parents died—his mother in 1967 and his father in 1968.

+By 1968, Pryor had broken with Cosby's style of comedy and became more controversial.

 In 1969, Pryor moved to Berkeley, California, where he immersed himself in the counterculture and met people like Huey P. Newton and Ishmael Reed.